-- 1. Remote start the vehicle. - 2.
-Press and release the transmitter button(s) controlling Channel Two. - 3.
-Press and release the transmitter button(s) controlling remote start operation.
+- 1. Remote start the vehicle by pressing .

+- 2. Press and release .

+- 3. Within 2 seconds, press and release again.

 When entering Timer Mode, the engine should shut down.
 The parking lights (if connected) will flash four times and the engine will restart.
 The system is in Timer Mode.
 The engine may be allowed to run for its programmed run time, or the transmitter can be used to shut down the engine.
-Either way, the remote start system will restart the engine again in three hours.
+Either way, the remote engine starting system will restart the engine again in three hours.
 Timer Mode is exited automatically after the sixth run cycle.